Date: Fall 2000

 Wooden it be Lovely?

-MEMBERS ONLYOne of the most enduring — and evocative — images in the winemaking world is that of the barrel room.
-Virtually every commercial vintner has one, and it’s among the “must sees” on any winery tour.
-Besides its symmetrical beauty and photo-op appeal, the barrel room indicates that the vintner is shooting for an elusive
+One of the most enduring — and evocative — images in the winemaking world is that of the barrel room.
+Virtually every commercial vintner has one, and it’s among the “must sees”

 From Grape to Glass